Home improvement image, possibly illustrating renovation or remodeling work being done in a residential setting.

 • Be unable to obtain or afford credit from other lenders

-• Have a family income less than 50% of the area’s median income
+• Have a family income that doesn’t exceed 50% of the area’s median income

-• For grants, be at least 62 years old or above and unable to repay a loan
+• Be at least 62 years old or above and unable to repay a loan

 Native American Housing Improvement Program

-One of the most commonly accessed government grants for home improvement, the Housing Improvement Program (HIP) is administered by the Bureau of Indian Affairs (BIA) and federally-recognized Native American tribes.
-It is a home repair, replacement, renovation and new housing grant program that serves those most in need and who have substandard or no housing.
+The Housing Improvement Program (HIP) is administered by the Bureau of Indian Affairs (BIA) and federally recognized Native American tribes.
+It provides funding for home repair, replacement, renovation and new housing for those who meet the eligibility criteria.

 How The Money Can Be Used